rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 `demo.rs`, compile the file with `--test`, and run the resulting binary to see the tests run.)

-Patterns can also match structured data (e.g. tuples, slices, user-defined data types) via corresponding patterns.
-In such patterns, one often binds substructure of the input to local variables (identifier patterns), for use either in the arm's predicate or in its result.
+Patterns can also match [structured data] (e.g. tuples, slices, user-defined data types) via corresponding patterns.
+In such patterns, one often binds parts of the input to local variables;
+those variables can then be used in the result expression.

 The special `_` pattern matches any single value, and is often used as a catch-all; the special `..` pattern generalizes this by matching any